Is your digital voice taking over your life?

 How one man applied his “mad gaming skillz” to his daily existence, and you can too.

 Each year, English teacher Jeremy McKeen gives his seniors a few pieces of advice.
 It’s been fourteen years since he started teaching.
-It’s added up. — During the final weeks of my first year of teaching I don’t remember having much advice to give my seniors.
-I was all of 22 years old and still a…
+It’s added up.—During the final weeks of my first year of teaching I don’t remember having much advice to give my seniors.
+I was all of 22 years old and still a rookie at…

 Doyin Richards was more surprised than anyone when a simple picture of him tending to his daughters went viral.
 He now hopes his new mission to get the word out on good dads gets a similar reception.